-Epsilon is providing environmental support to the Massachusetts Bay Transportation Authority (MBTA) for the replacement of the commuter rail drawbridge over the tidal Annisquam River in Gloucester.
+Epsilon provided environmental support to the Massachusetts Bay Transportation Authority (MBTA) for the replacement of the commuter rail drawbridge over the tidal Annisquam River in Gloucester.

-Built in 1911, the Gloucester Drawbridge over the Annisquam River is now structurally deficient.
-The MBTA is replacing it with two side-by-side, single-track moveable bridges, an updated east approach trestle, and a new control tower.
+Built in 1911, the Gloucester Drawbridge over the Annisquam River became structurally deficient.
+The MBTA replaced it with two side-by-side, single-track moveable bridges, an updated east approach trestle, and a new control tower.

-Epsilon is working as a sub-consultant to J.F.
-White Contracting Company – the prime contractor for the bridge replacement project.
+Epsilon worked as a sub-consultant to J.F.
+White Contracting Company, the prime contractor for the bridge replacement project.

-Epsilon has been providing the water quality monitoring required as a condition of the project’s environmental permits, specifically the Section 401 Water Quality Certification (WQC) issued by the Massachusetts Department of Environmental Protection (MassDEP).
-Working on the water in all weather conditions, Epsilon’s hearty ecological scientists are using a combination of monitoring equipment and laboratory testing to provide the data.
-This includes monthly reports on the project’s impact on total suspended solids, turbidity, and dissolved oxygen.
-Of particular concern is the project’s potential to disrupt winter flounder spawning.
+Epsilon provided the water quality monitoring required as a condition of the project’s environmental permits, specifically the Section 401 Water Quality Certification (WQC) issued by the Massachusetts Department of Environmental Protection (MassDEP).
+Working on the water in all weather conditions, Epsilon’s ecological scientists used a combination of monitoring equipment and laboratory testing to provide the data.
+This included monthly reports on the project’s impact on total suspended solids, turbidity, and dissolved oxygen.
+Of particular concern was the project’s potential to disrupt winter flounder spawning.

-Once complete, the new bridge will provide a safer and more reliable service along the MBTA’s Newburyport/Rockport line.
-It will also eliminate speed restrictions, making the train ride into the City of Boston shorter.
-In addition to improvements for the railway, the bridge will improve the right of way access for boats traveling under the bridge.
+The new bridge will provides a safer and more reliable service along the MBTA’s Newburyport/Rockport line.
+It also eliminated speed restrictions, making the train ride into the City of Boston shorter.
+In addition to improvements for the railway, the bridge improved the right-of-way access for boats traveling under the bridge.

-Epsilon is proud to play such an important role in protecting the Commonwealth’s natural resources while at the same time supporting investment in public infrastructure.
+Epsilon is proud to have played such an important role in protecting the Commonwealth’s natural resources while at the same time supporting investment in public infrastructure.